unihd-cag/odfi-dev-tcl/doc/closures/Closures.md

         addChild "Hi!"

         ## (Remember the namespace and objects chapter)
-        puts "INVALID: number of children to create: $childrenCount" puts "VALID: number of children to create: $::childrenCount"
+        #puts "Should be invalid in a normal function call: number of children to create: $childrenCount"
+        puts "VALID: number of children to create: $::childrenCount"

-        ## The evalClosure method performs the black magic allowing this:
+        ## The doClosure method performs the black magic allowing this:
         ##  - Use childrenCount as a local variable, which is intuitive
         puts "VALID: number of children to create: $childrenCount"